Your Guide to the Restaurant Guest During COVID-19

 700+ restaurant guests share how their expectations have changed during the COVID-19 health crisis.

-We've created this restaurant reopening special issue to arm restaurant people with actionable information and insights as they prepare to return to the line, the counter, the dish pit, the bar, the floor, the host stand, or the drive-thru window.
-We have gotten this far by staying on our toes and adapting in the face of overwhelming change.
-These same skills will serve us well as we set out on the long road to recovery.
+You’ve gotten this far by staying on your toes and adapting in the face of overwhelming change.
+These same skills will serve you and the community well as we continue on this long road to recovery.
 Together, we can rebuild our industry.

 We spoke to the Top Chef about how she's running her business during a global pandemic.
 “We need each other during these times."

 Riddock didn't start in traditional kitchens, but her passion and grit shine through in the intimate dining events she hosts in her hometown of Atlanta.

 When the shutdowns started, the Herb & Beet team didn’t falter on their mission.
 Instead, they found creative ways to keep their community fed, employees working, and revenue coming in.